karen-wang/tutoring/README.md

 # Tutoring

-Tutoring website created with Github Pages and Jekyll.
+Website advertising tutoring services.
+Created with Github Pages and Jekyll.

 To run:
 ```